d-morrison/IntroStatActivities/_book/07-RG-1cat_theory.md

 9. What was the p-value of the test?
 \rgs

-10. At the 5\% significance level, what decision would you make?
+10. What conclusion should the researcher make?
 \rgs

-11. What conclusion should the researcher make?
 \rgs
-\rgs

-12. Are the results in this example statistically significant?
+11. Are the results in this example statistically significant?
 Justify your answer.
 \rgs

-13. Calculate the standard error of the sample proportion when we do not assume the null hypothesis is true.
+12. Calculate the standard error of the sample proportion when we do not assume the null hypothesis is true.
 \rgs
 \rgs

-14. Calculate the margin of error for a 95\% confidence interval for $\pi$ using 1.96 as the multiplier.
+13. Calculate the margin of error for a 95\% confidence interval for $\pi$ using 1.96 as the multiplier.
 \rgs
 \rgs

-15. Calculate a 95\% confidence interval for $\pi$ using your margin of error calculated above.
+14. Calculate a 95\% confidence interval for $\pi$ using your margin of error calculated above.
 \rgs
 \rgs

-16. Interpret the 95\% confidence interval provided in the textbook.
+15. Interpret the 95\% confidence interval provided in the textbook.
 \rgs
 \rgs

-17. Are the results in this example statistically significant?
+16. Does the 95% confidence interval support the same conclusion as the p-value from the hypothesis test?
 Justify your answer.
 \rgs

-### Section 5.4 (Errors, power, and practical importance) {-}
+### Chapter 12 (Errors, power, and practical importance) {-}

 \setstretch{1}

 **Videos**

-* 5.4
+* Chapter12

 \setstretch{1.25}

 #### Reminders from previous sections {-}

-Decision: a determination of whether to reject or fail to reject a null hypothesis based on a p-value and a pre-set level of significance.

-* If p-value $\leq \alpha$, then reject $H_0$.

-* If p-value $> \alpha$, then fail to reject $H_0$.

 Significance level ($\alpha$): a threshold used to determine if a p-value provides enough evidence to reject the null hypothesis or not.